harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/viewing-tests.md

 :::

 The **Unit Test Metrics** dashboard aggregates data from test reports in JUnit XML format.
 The dashboard reports the overall failure rate and the overall success rate.
-Failure data is broken down by pipeline, Git repo, and test.
+The dashboard breaks down failure data by pipeline, Git repo, and test.
 You can filter by project, pipeline, and date range.

 You can find this and other [dashboards](/docs/platform/dashboards/dashboards-overview/) under the **Dashboards** section of your Harness account.